 Try creating a humblebrag file.
 List the challenges that you’ve faced in the last five years.
 For each, write down how you overcame it and what you learned.
 Include results and accomplishments.
 For each brag, note the skills, capabilities and qualities that contributed to your success.
 (Bonus tip: This will come in handy the next time you’re updating your résumé!)

-Capturing these wins will reveal patterns of flawed thinking and help you uncover contributions that you might have otherwise dismissed or attributed to others.
+Capturing these wins may reveal the flaws in your thinking, helping you uncover contributions that you might have otherwise dismissed or attributed to others.
 Your humblebrag file is a living document that you can update and come back to whenever your impostor comes to visit and you need a hit of confidence to put it in its place.
 The facts of your greatness are undeniable, even by the most serious of impostors.

 4. Let go of perfect and just do it.

 Action is the best antidote to your impostor.
 Putting action ahead of thinking can change ingrained thought patterns and behaviors.
-It shifts the way our brains operate and makes them more confidence prone.
+When we take action against our impostor syndrome, we can overcome our self-perpetuated boundaries.

-To take action, you’ll have to let go of perfect.
+To take action, you’ll have to let go of perfection.
 The challenges you face won’t always be easy, and you will stumble.
-Know that mistakes don’t make you less capable; they mean you’re taking risks and you’re human, not an impostor.
-Failure is not only OK, it’s necessary to succeed and experience life at its fullest.
+Know that mistakes don’t make you less capable; they mean that you’re a human taking risks, not an impostor.
+Failure is not only OK, it may be a necessary element of success.